 Partitioning Undivided Interests in Land.

 For example, there’s 100 acre tract of land, and a person may be a 50% owner in that 100 acre tract.
-There’s a misconception that oftentimes, well, I have a friend say, “Well, I own 50 acres of the 100 acres because I own one-half interest in the land.
-Well, you actually own 50% of the 100 acres.
-It’s more of the total tract, you own a percentage of.
+There’s a misconception that the person owns 50 acres of the 100 acres because he or she owns one-half interest in the land.
+Well, the person actually owns 50% of the 100 acres.
+The person only owns a percentage of the total tract of land.

-There are certain steps to go through, and it’s done in court through a judge, judicially.
+There are certain steps to go through, and it’s done in court through a judge.
 Initially, a petition for partition is filed with the court.
-A judge can either appoint commissioners, normally three commissioners, to go out and review the property and determine how it can be partitioned, and what would be a recommended way to partition or divide that tract of land.
+The judge can appoint commissioners, normally three commissioners, to go out and review the property and determine how it can be partitioned.
+The commissioners can devise a recommended way to partition or divide that tract of land.

 If the land can, in the minds of the commissioners, be partitioned, then it would be suggested for partition.
 The court would review the commissioners’ recommendations at a hearing and either determine that whether the land can be partitioned or not.

 What Happens If the Property Can’t Be Divided